 Internship: University of California at San Francisco School of Medicine (1992) CA

 MD, Emory University, Medicine (1991)

-BA, Yale University, Mol Biochem and Biophysics (1985)
+BA, Yale University, Molecular Biophysics and Biochemistry (1985)

 Current Research and Scholarly Interests

 Reimer Lab interests